 THIS IS YOUR YEAR!
-Get your fitness goals on track with our FREE printable fitness planner insert!
+Get your health & fitness goals on track with our FREE printable fitness planner insert!
 This cute, daily tracker will journal your food intake, calories (and calories burned), exercise and weight.
 PLUS, we include FREE PRINTABLE FITNESS STICKERS to use in your Happy Planner!

 First, a little story about me and how this FREE printable fitness planner insert was born.
 I, like many of you have struggled at various times in my life to get rid of those extra pounds and be consistent with my personal exercise goals.
 I’ve tried MANY things but the only thing that has worked for me is keeping a detailed health and fitness journal or planner.

 So, how do you make a fitness journal that WORKS?